-Strategic Goal Programme Department Programme Short term strategies (I-2 Medium term strategies Long term strategies Objective yrs.)
-(3-4) (5yrs+) Sound and efficient financial management Expenditure Budget and Treasury To ensure continuous correct and timeous payments of accounts as per legislation.
+Strategic Goal Programme Department Programme Objective Short term strategies (1-2 yrs.)
+Medium term strategies (3-4) Long term strategies (5yrs+) Sound and efficient financial management Expenditure Budget and Treasury To ensure continuous correct and timeous payments of accounts as per legislation.
 Review and implement internal processes to thoroughly check on all payment documentation and proceed with payment if documentation is compliant and items are budgeted for.
 Avoiding duplicate payments by verifying previous payments against new payments.
 Prevent fraudulent payments by double checking before releasing payment.
-Ongoing training and development of staff in unit Thorough checks on all payment documentation and proceed with payment if documentation is compliant and items are budgeted for.
 Ongoing training and development of staff in unit.
 Thorough checks on all payment documentation and proceed with payment if documentation is compliant and items are budgeted for.
-Ongoing training and development of staff in unit
+Ongoing training and development of staff in unit.
+Thorough checks on all payment documentation and proceed with payment if documentation is compliant and items are budgeted for.
+Ongoing training and development of staff in unit.

-Strategic Goal Programme Department Programme Short term strategies (I-2 Medium term strategies Long term strategies Objective yrs.)
-(3-4) (5yrs+) Sound and Fleet Budget and Develop and Establishment of centralised Verification and sign-off Verification and sign-off of efficient financial Management Treasury Implement a fleet unit (organogram and of monthly fleet reports. monthly fleet reports. management centralised fleet appointment of appropriate HOD's to take HOD's to take ownership management personnel).
-Development of ownership and full and full accountability on program by June fleet management policy. accountability on management of fleet 2021 Capacitate fleet staff. management of fleet utilisation. utilisation.
-All HOD's to conduct All HOD's to conduct comprehensive fleet analysis comprehensive fleet and submit to Divisional analysis and submit to Head Fleet.
-Manage and Divisional Head Fleet. coordinate effective Manage and coordinate utilisation, maintenance and effective utilisation, reporting of insurance maintenance and claims. reporting of insurance Installation of an integrated claims. fleet management system.
-Installation of an Capacitate fleet staff.
-Fleet integrated fleet management unit to ensure management system. cost effective utilisation and Capacitate fleet staff. maintenance of fleet.
-Fleet management unit Manage and monitor to ensure cost effective integrated fleet management utilisation and system.
-Capacitate fleet maintenance of fleet. staff.
+Strategic Goal Programme Department Programme Objective Short term strategies (1-2 yrs.)
+Medium term strategies (3-4) Long term strategies (5yrs+) Sound and efficient financial management Fleet Management Budget and Treasury Develop and Implement a centralised fleet management program by June 2018 Establishment of centralised fleet unit (organogram and appointment of appropriate personnel).
+Development of fleet management policy.
+Capacitate fleet staff.
+Verification and sign-off of monthly fleet reports.
+HOD's to take ownership and full accountability on management of fleet utilisation.
+All HOD's to conduct comprehensive fleet analysis and submit to Divisional Head Fleet.
+Manage and coordinate effective utilisation, maintenance and reporting of insurance claims.
+Installation of an integrated fleet management system.
+Capacitate fleet staff.
+Fleet management unit to ensure cost effective utilisation and maintenance of fleet.
+Manage and monitor integrated fleet management system.
+Capacitate fleet staff.
+Verification and sign-off of monthly fleet reports.
+HOD's to take ownership and full accountability on management of fleet utilisation.
+All HOD's to conduct comprehensive fleet analysis and submit to Divisional Head Fleet.
+Manage and coordinate effective utilisation, maintenance and reporting of insurance claims.
+Installation of an integrated fleet management system.
+Capacitate fleet staff.
+Fleet management unit to ensure cost effective utilisation and maintenance of fleet.
 Manage and monitor integrated fleet management system.
 Capacitate fleet staff.